-14.11 The name the group will be registered under
+14.11 The name the group will be approved under

-The group will be approved and registered under the group representative’s name.
-But trade buyers checking the online look-up system will see the names of all members of the group.
+The group will be approved and shown on the register under the group representative’s name.
+But trade buyers checking the online look up system will be able to check the register for individual members of the group.
+The results will show the names of all members of the group.

 14.12 What happens once you’re approved as an AWRS group